a-bentofreire/editortoix/README.md

 ## Interface

-BracketstoIX adds a top-menu called 'IX'.
+BracketstoIX adds a top-menu called `IX`.
 To prevent from cluttering the menu with all the commands, only a few commands were added to the menu.
 Use Command mapper to add which ones you prefer, and setup the shortcuts.
 No default shortcuts were define to prevent collision with other plugins.